OpenTechStrategies/hypha-wiki/Roadmap.md

 ## Dev goals
 Items not above from the next three or four milestones.

+[todo, still need to go through these milestones to create high-level summaries like above]

 ## Discussions
 What are our goals one year from now?
 Example: 1) Increase number of applications that focus on emergent issue from difficult to reach communities we care about  2) PAF centralize database for invoices, monthly reports, and contracts.